 What Are Traditional RO Systems?

-Traditional reverse osmosis systems use high-pressure pumps powered by electricity (usually grid-based or from diesel generators) to push water through semi-permeable membranes, removing up to 99.9% of salts and impurities.
+Traditional reverse osmosis systems use powerful pumps.
+These pumps run on electricity, usually from the grid or a diesel generator, to push water through special membranes.
+This process removes up to 99.9% of salts and other gunk.

 What Are Solar Desalination Systems?